wso2-extensions/mediation-csv-module/docs/csv_to_xml.md

 The separator to use in the CSV input.
 Default is the `,` (comma).
 * skipHeader (Skip Headers): Skip the header row or not in the output CSV.
 This accepts **true** or **false** as values.
 The Default is false.
 This property is available only if the `headerPresent` property is set to `Present`.
+* columnsToSkip (Skip Columns):
+Specify columns to skip from the CSV payload.
+You can specify columns as comma-separated values.
+This supports more complex queries also, you can find full specifications here.
 * dataRowsToSkip (Skip Data Rows):
 Number of data rows to skip.
 The Default is 0.
     * If `headerPresent` is `Present` then data rows are the rows excluding the first row.
     * If `headerPresent` is `Absent` then data rows are the rows starting from the first row.
-* orderByColumn (Order by Column):
-Order the CSV content by values of the given column.
-If you want to specify the column by column index, provide the index of the column (Indexes are starting from 1).
-To specify the column by column name, give the column name withing double quotes (eg: "name").
- Specifying the column by column name works only if value of the `headerPresent` property is `Present`.
-* columnOrdering (Sort Columns):
-This option is enable if the `orderByColumn` has a value.
-This option accepts **Ascending** and **Descending** as values.
-This property determines whether the CSV should be ordered astoundingly or descending according to the given column.
-The default value is `Ascending`.
-* columnsToSkip (Skip Columns):
-Specify columns to skip from the CSV payload.
-You can specify the columns as comma-separated values.
-This supports more complex queries also, you can find full specifications here.
-* customHeader (Custom Header): Set a custom header to the output CSV payload.
-If this property not specified, the header for the output CSV is determined as follows,
-    * If value of the `headerPresent` is `Absent` , output CSV would not have a header.
-    * If value of the `headerPresent` is `Present` and `skipHeader` is set as `true`, output CSV would not have a header.
-    * If `headerPresent` is `Present` and `skipHeader` is set as `false`, output CSV would have the header of the input CSV.
-* customValueSeparator (Separator): Values separator to use in the output CSV.
-Default is `,` (comma)
+* Root Element Group:
+You can use the properties under this group to config the root XML element of the output XML payload.
+You can find following properties under the root element group.
+    * rootElementTag (Tag): Name of the XML tag of the root element.
+    * rootElementNamespace (Namespace): Namespace of the root element.
+    * rootElementNamespaceURI (Namespace URI): Namespace URI of the root element.
+* Group Element Group
+The properties under this group is for configuring the group elements of the output XML payload.
+You can find following properties under the group element group.
+    * groupElementName (Tag): Name of the XML tag of the group element.
+    * groupElementNamespace (Namespace): Namespace of the group element.
+    * groupElementNamespaceURI (Namespace URI): Namespace URI of the group element.

 ### Sample configuration